-The Alexandra Gardens Trees Group is a group of around 100 local residents in Cambridge who enjoy and love the beauty of Alexandra Gardens, a small, restful and beautiful park in the West Chesterton-Arbury area of the city.
-We want to preserve the magnificent 100-year-old plane trees which form striking avenues and broad leaf canopy around the perimeter of the park, defining its character.
-The trees are threatened by insurance companies which claim that their roots are causing damage to neighbouring houses.
+The Alexandra Gardens Trees Group (AGTG) is a group of around 100 local residents in Cambridge who enjoy and love the beauty of Alexandra Gardens, a small, restful and beautiful park in the West Chesterton-Arbury area of the city, close to the river.
+We want to preserve the beauty of the park which remains fairly true to its Edwardian design and layout.
+We especially want to ensure the future of the magnificent 115-year-old plane trees which form striking avenues and broad leaf canopy around the perimeter of the park, defining its character.

 Insurance companies claim that tree roots cause cracking to neighbouring houses.
 Houses in the vicinity are mostly late Victorian or early Edwardian (built with bricks from the clay pit which used to occupy the place of Alexandra Gardens) and so have shallow foundations on clay, which is naturally prone to seasonal shrinkage and expansion, depending on moisture levels in the soil.
 Many have had modern extensions built, some with foundations stronger than the original, providing potential fissure points at the join.

 2010 – claim against the Carlyle Road plane trees